m-c-frank/mkcli/README.md

 # makecli

+## it just works

+if it doesnt it tells you exactly what doesnt work and we can fix it

 ## introduction
 This package streamlines the process of adding Go-based CLI tools to your system.
 With minimal configuration, you can compile and add your Go programs to your system's PATH, making them easily accessible as command-line utilities.
 This tool is particularly useful for developers who frequently create and use custom CLI tools.